Ask A Medical Marijuana Doctor: Dr. Kathy Trumbull Interview

 Q: When do you typically recommend marijuana topicals?

 Dr. Trumbull: For people with more joint-specific problems or neuropathy of the hands or feet, lotions, transdermal patches or balms can be used.

 Q: Should a patient drive after medicating?

 Dr. Trumbull: CBD should not hinder driving, but monitor your tolerance and make sure CBD doesn’t make you sleepy.
 I wouldn’t want a patient to be excessively sleepy or anxious while driving.
 Certainly panic attacks while driving are no good.
 And if they did somehow end up using enough marijuana with enough THC in it that they did become high a patient really shouldn’t be driving.

 If you have any questions about cannabis or getting your medical marijuana evaluation, be sure to comment below and we’ll add them to the next Ask a Medical Marijuana Doctor.
-You can also call our friendly support team at 1-877-242-0362 and they can get you set up with an appointment.
+You can also call our friendly support team at 1-877-242-0362 and they can get you set up with an appointment, either through our in-person Missouri medical marijuana doctor clinics, or over the phone through online appointment.
 Getting legal is easy, so call us today!